The Marvel Cinematic Universe has become such a fixture of pop culture that it’s difficult to imagine that the whole ordeal was a massive crapshoot.

 It’s worth observing that this movie went into production only a little while after The Avengers broke all the records and solidified the MCU as a force to be reckoned with.
 My guess is that the heads at Marvel became wary of any creative decisions that might compromise the machine, so they became ultra-protective of the creative process, dictating to exactness what could or couldn’t happen in this film, regardless of what the director wanted.
 James Gunn’s Guardians of the Galaxy would eventually show Marvel that letting a director do their own thing could actually really work in their favor, but it would be a while before they internalized that lesson.

-In the years since, Taylor has been forthright about feeling like his creative vision was compromised,
+In the years since, Taylor has been forthright about feeling like his creative vision for the film was compromised,

 I’ll acknowledge the film isn’t the best entry in the MCU.
 But I also wouldn’t call it the worst.
 I wouldn’t even put it in the bottom five.
 (I wouldn’t even put it lower than “Ragnorak.”)
-There are other MCU entries, even tentpole ensemble films, movies whose flaws can be articulated beyond just being somewhat toothless, that I’d rank lower than “The Dark World.”
-I really think the movie gets a bad rap because it doesn't have a specific quirk or trademark that sets it apart, but it works a lot better than people give it credit for.
+There are other MCU entries, even tentpole ensemble films, with discernible flaws beyond just being a little toothless that rank much lower in my book.
+I really think the movie gets a bad rap because it doesn't have a specific quirk or trademark that sets it apart, but it's a perfectly functional gear in this system.

 For one thing, I like how our earth cast in this film is more actively confronting the threat.
-In the first film, Jane was the first to believe that there might be a world beyond earth, and so it’s really satisfying when she gets to experience Asgard firsthand.
-Where in the first film, Jane and company were more responsible for Thor’s personality makeover, they actually get to put their scientific knowledge to use to actively aid Thor in the fight against the dark elves.
-It’s really befitting to see Thor’s mortal friends help him where the forces of Asgard could not.
-The final interdimensional battle with disappearing portals also works really well, both as an action set piece and a source of comedy.
+In the first film, Jane was the first to believe that there might be a world beyond earth, and so it’s really satisfying when she gets to be rewarded for her faith by experiencing Asgard firsthand.
+Where in the first film, Jane and company were more there for emotional support, here they actually get to put their scientific knowledge to use to actively aid Thor in the fight against the dark elves.
+This is not only a natural progression of their relationship, it also shows what Thor has to bring as a future leader of Asgard.
+Enlisting the help of the mortals is something that someone like Odin would have never thought of or consented to.

-“The Dark World” is also where Thor starts acting independent of Odin.
+And Thor starting to act independent of Odin here marks a key jump in his own internal journey of finding out who he is.
 He’s not in direct opposition like the first film when Odin was framed as an all-knowing pillar of goodness, but we see Thor learning to trust his instincts and really come into his own as a hero.
-In short, even if “The Dark World” lacks a specific punch that is easily identified and marketed, the movie itself is pretty solid.
+Even if “The Dark World” lacks a specific punch, the machinery of the film itself checks out just fine, which has always made its online punchline status really odd to me.

-Just the same, the movie did mark Thor, both as a brand and as a character, as one of Marvel’s less exciting offerings.
+Just the same, the movie did mark Thor, both as a brand and as a character, as the MCU's big underachiever.
 A lot of voices would retrospectively pronounce that Thor as a character just couldn’t connect with audiences during this phase.
 (I have some trouble swallowing this narrative.
 I was on the internet back then, and I promise you there were Thor memes in 2014.)

 This left Marvel with three options: retire the character (perish the thought!), continue producing Thor films on his current trajectory and hope for the best, or reinvent the character.